 Over the last couple of years, I have focused mainly on movement of the body; the output of energy or calories.
 In this column, I would like to address the input of energy or calories.
 When I hear the word nutrition, the first thing that pops into my mind is the pyramid that we were all taught in grade school.
 I have since learned through my continued studies that there is so much more to it than that.
 Just like the fuel we put into the engines on our boats needs to be of a certain quality, the fuel that we feed our bodies also needs to be of a certain quality.
 We wouldn’t even consider using diesel that had water in it, why then, do we choose to eat junk food and chemicals that damage our systems?
 In addition to taking into consideration that what we eat not only affects our physical health, we must remember that our psychological health is affected as well.
+It’s important to eat proper meals and encourage your family to do the same all together, just visit Furniture in Fashion to see some affordable dining tables that could help to bring you all together.

 If we want to live a healthy balanced life, we must follow some simple guidelines when it comes to nutrition: